developdaly/Front-end-Developer-Interview-Questions/README.md

  * If so, who do you follow on Twitter?
 * Are you on GitHub?
  * If so, what are some examples of repos you follow
+* What web languages are you proficient in?
 * How much experience do you have with SVN?
 * How much experience do you have with Git
 * Can you describe the difference between progressive enhancement and graceful degradation?